pyOpenSci/software-peer-review/our-process/policies.md

 ## Review communication approach

 Communication between authors, reviewers, and editors takes place on GitHub.
-You can, however, choose to contact the editor by email if needed.
+However, you may contact the editor by email if needed.

 When submitting a package, please make sure that your GitHub notification